isabella232/presence-calling-android/README.md

           android:layout_height="fill_parent"
           android:textSize="20sp" />

-Using Pubnub, each user can subscribe to the channel **calling_channel**, and listen for presence events on that channel (users joining and leaving).
+Using PubNub, each user can subscribe to the channel **calling_channel** and listen for presence events on that channel, like users joining and leaving.
 In this app, you will want users to subscribe to the channel when they are active in the app, and leave the channel when they put the app in the background or kill the app.
-In MainActivity onCreate, get the current username from the intent and create a new Pubnub object:
+In MainActivity onCreate, get the current username from the intent and create a new PubNub object:

     //declare globally within the MainActivity
     private Pubnub pubnub;